EncoreTechnologies/puppet-patching/REFERENCE.md

 plan and we will skip retrieving the history from the targets and simply use that data.

+By default the report is also written to a file `patching_report.csv`.
+If you would like to disable this you can pass in `undef` or `'disabled'` to `report_file` parameter.
+You can also customize this as by specifying the `patching_report_file` var on the target or group.

+Patching format can also be customized using the inventory var `patching_report_format` on the target or group.

 #### Parameters

 The following parameters are available in the `patching::update_history` plan.